What are the advantages of putting money into savings?

 Typical savings options include:

-- Bank/credit union savings accounts
+- Bank/credit unions and brokerage savings accounts

 - Interest-earning checking accounts